 A technological ability, make it commonplace for humans to be distinguished from other creatures; a tool-using animal is used to describe man often.

-Besides if you look around you, some ani-mals do use tools, for example the Chimpanzees are the most often quoted example, because they strip a twig to plunge it into an anthill and then eating the tasty termites which cling to the end of it.
+If you look around you, some animals do use tools, for example, the Chimpanzees are the most often quoted example.
+Because they strip a twig to plunge it into an anthill and then eating the tasty termites which cling to the end of it.

 Another example which is deemed a more modern example of tool-using, is that of crows liv-ing in a walnut avenue in the Japanese town of Sendai.